MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ### Features Engineering

 After the exploratory data analysis, we chose our final features to avoid overfitting.
 First, we looked at which features had a **high correlation** with the object feature.
 Then we looked at which features were **inbalanced**.
 For example, there is only one house with a bidet with a high price.
 Now the bidet is an indicator that only expensive houses have a bidet.
 So we remove this feature because only one apartment has it.
-We also looked at which feature the user can enter in our web application.
-The finale feature can be seen in this [notebook](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/frontend/app.py).
+We also looked at which feature the user can enter in our web application without any extra effort.
+The final features can retrieved from the [frontend_app](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/frontend/app.py).

 ### Preprocessing

 First we preprocessed all features that were **binary** with a binariser.
 For example, if an apartment has a specific feature such as a garden, the binariser sets the value of that feature to one.
 If the feature is not present in the apartment, it will get a zero as an indicator.
 In the next step we will precode all **categorical** features with a one-hot-encoder, because we do not have ordinary features.
-In this [notebook](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/train_and_eval_models.ipynb) and this [dictionary](https://github.com/MichaelSeitz98/enterprise-ai-project/tree/main/immowelt_price_guide/scrape_and_preprocess) you can find the necessary steps we took to prepare our features.
+You can find the necessary steps we took to prepare our features in [train_and_eval_models.ipynb](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/train_and_eval_models.ipynb) notebook  and [scrape_and_preprocess](https://github.com/MichaelSeitz98/enterprise-ai-project/tree/main/immowelt_price_guide/scrape_and_preprocess) folder.
 ## Modelling

 For this regression task, different models were trained, tuned and compared.
-The related code to the model  run can be be found in the notebook `train_and_eval_models.ipynb` and `model_functions.py`.
+The related code to the model  run can be be found in the notebook [train_and_eval_models.ipynb](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/train_and_eval_models.ipynb) and [model_functions.py](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/model_functions.py).
 To ensure reproducibility and comparability between models within different setups, model training was performed as a pipeline.
 For experimentation, such as finding suitable features, data set, data augmentation methods, model architecture, all runs are logged using MLFlow.

 - Linear regression
 - Lasso regression